pyladies/pyladies/README.md

   Resolving deltas: 100% (2922/2922), done.
   ```

-  You have successfully cloned your pyladies fork. :smile:
+  You have successfully cloned your pymen fork. :smile:

 ## Run the site locally